Phant0m-a/API-Base/README.md

     d. search  - search for a joke include url & params
       url: 'https://matchilling-tronald-dump-v1.p.rapidapi.com/search/quote',
-  params: {size: '25', page: 'The page number', query: 'trump'}, visit `https://rapidapi.com/collection/list-of-free-apis` for more details about these apis!
+  params: {size: '25', page: 'The page number', query: 'trump'},

+8.Text to speech:

+  This converts any text into speech!
+    -can use get or post request simple!

+9.shazam:

+  it has multiple function such as Identify any song.
+Discover, artists, lyrics, videos & playlists to create a song detector site/application such as shazam.com

+  a.search

+  b.auto-complete

+  c.song {detect, top-track, recomendations, detect(2 versions), details, count}

+  d.chart {list, track}

+    visit `https://rapidapi.com/collection/list-of-free-apis` for more details about these apis!